alex-karpenko/psql-query-exporter/README.md

 ### Build your own binary

-Since exported is written in Rust, you can use standart Rust tools to build binary for any platform you need.
-Of cource, you have to have [Rust](https://rust-lang.org) tool-chain installed.
+Since exported is written in Rust, you can use standard Rust tools to build binary for any platform you need.
+Of course, you have to have [Rust](https://rust-lang.org) tool-chain installed.

 ```bash
 cargo build --release